-Services & Facilities Development Standard - Cemeteries Roads & Carparking Access roads and parking provided for burial services and mourners.
+Services & Facilities Development Standard - Cemeteries Roads and carparking Access roads and parking provided for burial services and mourners.
 Work towards hard sealed at all major urban cemeteries.
 Toilets Not required.
-Tracks and paths Not generally required Furniture & structures Provision of refuse bins and water taps at regular intervals throughout the cemetery where a water supply is available.

-Services & Facilities Development Standard - Cemeteries Visitor information Standard name and control signage.
+Tracks and paths Not generally required Furniture and structures Provision of refuse bins and water taps at regular intervals throughout the cemetery where a water supply is available.
+Visitor information Standard name and control signage.
 Additional map and directional signage as required.
 Tree planting Opportunities to establish specimen trees will be maximised to provide shade, shelter and enhance amenity values with the aim of at least 5% coverage.
 Gardens Shrub Gardens to enhance amenity will be provided with 5% coverage in major urban cemeteries